camptocamp/account-reconcile/README.md

 Steps:

-    ln -s profiles/dev.cfg buildout.cfg
+1. Create a file with name `buildout.cfg` containing:

+    [buildout]
+    extends = profiles/dev.cfg

+2. Bootstrap & build

     ./bootstrap.sh
     bin/buildout

-:warning: do not use the other configuration files if you do not know what you are doing
+:warning: do not extend the other configuration files if you do not know what you are doing

 ## Travis testing